 CCA considers transfer credit from colleges and universities that have been accredited by their regional associations.
 Students who wish to receive credit for classes taken prior to their matriculation at CCA must account for all prior college-level coursework whether seeking transfer credit or not prior to the end of their first term at the college.
 Transcripts received after this time cannot be applied to the student's degree requirements.

-Transfer credit satisfying requirements in Humanities and Sciences will be awarded upon receipt of transcripts, and students have until the completion of their first term at the college to request a review of these units.
+Transfer credit satisfying requirements will be awarded upon receipt of transcripts, and students have until the completion of their first term at the college to request a review of these units.